-According to the Occupational Safety and Health Administration (OSHA), adapting tasks, workstations, tools, and equipment to fit the employee can help reduce stress on the body and eliminate potentially harmful workplace musculoskeletal disorders (MSDs).
-Every year, MSDs account for more than $15 billion in workers’ compensation costs.
+According to the Occupational Safety and Health Administration (OSHA), adapting tasks, workstations, tools, and equipment to fit the employee can help reduce stress on the body.
+It eliminates potentially harmful workplace ergonomic injuries.
+These account for over $15 billion in workers’ compensation costs annually.
 It is up to the employer to ensure they are creating a safe office space.

-MSD problems can result from the following: repetitive movements, sitting in awkward positions or straining your neck because a screen isn’t correctly placed, and static postures with little breaks to stretch the muscles.
+Workplace injuries can result from repetitive movements.
+Some examples are sitting in awkward positions, straining your neck because a screen isn’t correctly placed.
+Static postures with little breaks to stretch the muscles.

 OSHA provided an eTool to educate on healthy ways to reduce ergonomic injuries in the office space.
 Some solutions are the following:

 - Make sure the chair, keyboard, and monitor are in a straight line with your body;

 - Use an adjustable keyboard tray to position your keyboard and mouse at a comfortable height, placing the mouse and keyboard as close as possible to your body to avoid reaching;

 - Maintain a relaxed, neutral posture and sit up straight to provide firm back support;